DataDog/logs-psa/POCs/token-based-routing-op-same-host/README.md

 - Create 3 OP Pipelines (one for each token): https://app.datadoghq.com/observability-pipelines
 - For simplicity sake use the log volume control template for each
-- Select "Splunk TCP" as the source
+- Select "Splunk HEC" as the source
 - Select "Datadog Logs" as the destination
 - Delete all processors except "Edit Fields"
 - Set "Edit Fields" processor to "Add Field"